The main findings for February 2013 were:

 Delayed transfers of care data covers NHS patients in English Hospitals, who may or may not reside in England and is published on both a trust and Local Authority basis.

 Trust level reflects data at organisation level for those organisations that provide NHS funded care, for example acute Trusts, community providers, mental health trusts and Social Enterprise organisations.

 Local Authority data reflects data on a regional population basis, i.e. Councils with Adult Social Services Responsibility (CASSRs) that are responsible for all patients who reside in their region.

 Monthly SitReps data has been collected and published since August 2010.
 Prior to August 2010, data was collected weekly and was un-validated management information.

 Delayed transfers of care data published during the early months of the collection from August 2010 to October 2010 should be treated with a degree of caution as a change from a weekly to a monthly data collection led to data quality issues.
 Since October, there has been a significant improvement in the coverage and accuracy of this data.

 Critical care data published until January should be treated with a degree of caution as data on Critical Care beds was published bi-annually in a separate collection until January 2011.
 Since February 2011, there has been a significant improvement in the coverage and accuracy of this data.

 5. Data Availability

 Monthly Sitreps data is published approximately 3 – 4 weeks after the end of the reference period.

 Revisions to previous month’s data are made in line with the Department of Health’s revisions protocol for performance monitoring data.
 Future revisions will be made on a six monthly cycle.
-The revisions protocol can be found on the Department of Health website.
+The revisions protocol can be found here.